MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/index.md

 For more info, see [Protect your VMs with Azure Site Recovery and Windows Admin Center](azure-site-recovery.md).

 - **Use synchronous or asynchronous block-based replication to a VM in Azure using [Storage Replica](../../../storage/storage-replica/storage-replica-overview.md)**
 You can configure block-based or volume-based replication on a server-to-server level using Storage Replica to a secondary server or VM.
-Windows Admin Center allows you to create an Azure VM specifically for your replication target, helping you to right-size and correctly configure storage on a new Azure VM.
+Windows Admin Center lets you create an Azure VM specifically for your replication target, helping you to right-size and correctly configure storage on a new Azure VM.
 For more info, see [Server-to-server replication with Storage Replica](../../../storage/storage-replica/server-to-server-storage-replication.md).

 ## Extend on-premises capacity with Azure